thomaxius-and-co/lemon_bot_discord/README.md

 	* Slot Machine
 	* Blackjack
    * Database functions:
-	* Auto retrieving and archiving messages from discord servers to local database
+	* Auto retrieving and archiving messages from discord servers to a local database
 	* Multiple commands to access chatlogs: !randomquote, !top <list of who said what the most>, etc.

 ## Running locally with Vagrant